Moanatuatua Scientific Reserve: History of Moanatuatua bog

 Moanatuatua bog was taken in 1863 from the traditional Kaitiaki during the New Zealand Wars under the New Zealand settlement act.
 The bog was surveyed in 1868 by Edwin Davey with the peat depth being measured every 10 feet, though unfortunately the map has since been lost.
 The land was then sold to James Farmer of Epsom who sold it on to the absentee landowner Thomas Grice of Cumberland.
 The bog was managed by Barnes Walker and Thomas Douglas, who independently acquired tracts of land surrounding the bog.
 Walker is believed to have played a prominent part in early attempts to drain the bog and was instrumental in digging the main central drain in the summer of 1869-1870.
-The drain was commented on by the geologist Laurence Cussen in 1893 as the outflow had recently eroded a gully 70ft deep where it flowed into the Waikato river.
+The drain was commented on by the geologist Laurence Cussen in 1893 as the outflow had recently eroded a gully 70 ft deep where it flowed into the Waikato river.
 During the time the drain was being dug the settlers came into conflict with local Māori when they attempted to drain land south of the Aukati or confiscation line, a farm worker, Timothy Sullivan was killed in the ensuing conflict.
 By 1888, 800 ha had been converted to pastoral land and 225 km of drains had been dug, Despite this, the land owners found themselves in financial trouble and sold the eastern part of the bog to the New Zealand government in 1893.
 The government re-sold 560 ha of the bog to Richard Reynolds who described his approach to converting the bog to pasture in the following terms: “You cannot burn a peat swamp too deep, dry it as fast as possible and burn it as much as possible”.